Transgender Day of Visibility rallies held amid backlash

 In Montana, supporters gathered in the rotunda of the state Capitol in Helena in support of the transgender, nonbinary and Two Spirit community, two days after Montana’s Legislature gave final passage to a bill that would ban gender-affirming medical care for transgender minors.
 The governor has not said if he will sign the bill.

 Remi Still Smoking, 17, said that bill and another that would define sex in state law as only male or female are “degrading.”
-Transgenderism is not a fad, or something new, said Still Smoking, who is Native American.
+Transgender people are not part of a fad, or something new, said Still Smoking, who is Native American.

 “I don’t want to go back to the closet,” Still Smoking said. ”I am happy how I am and I want people to understand that.
 I’m not hurting my body.
 I’m normal.”